 Our Age Defy + Green Beauty capsules contain an antioxidant called Astaxanthin which is thought to be 10 times stronger than beta-carotene.
 Applying an antioxidant serum could further help to shield skin from screen glare and UV light.

 CAN TECHNOLOGY EXACERBATE ECZEMA?

 Data suggests that our increasing reliance on technology has caused an increase in cases of the skin condition, allergic contact dermatitis[vi] .

 According to one report, the increase could be caused by phone manufactures using Nickel, a common skin allergen, in mobile handsets[vi].
 According to the National Eczema Society, Nickel is a known trigger for allergic hand eczema, a condition that can make the hands feel dry, sore and itchy[vii].

 They advise anyone concerned about hand eczema to consult a dermatologist for patch testing and advice on managing the condition.

 Can’t cope without your phone?
 Eczema can be triggered by many factors and, whilst as many as 10% of people are allergic to nickel[viii], it is not necessarily Nickel that is aggravating your skin.
 Using hand soaps containing SLS, Triclosan and fragrance can dry out the skin and sensitive skin may also react to fragranced hand lotions.

 Do you feel like screen use has affected your skin?
-Let us know by using #GreenYourRoutine on social, or leave us a comment below.
+Let us know by using #GreenYourRoutine on social.